A true master can only be as good as the tools he is working with.

 Best Acrylic Paint Brushes For Beginners

-Although a single round and flat brush can be enough to get an absolute beginner started, a wider range of different shapes and sizes will allow much better control of the acrylic paint and lead to better results.
+As long as you have some good acrylic paints, a single round and flat brush can be enough to get an absolute beginner started.
+However, a wider range of different shapes and sizes will allow much better control of the acrylic paint on your canvas and lead to better results.

 If you are serious about acrylics and want to dive right into it with some professional quality acrylic brushes, then we recommend the 14 piece brush set by zenART Supplies.
 These brushes have long handles made out of birchwood which makes it easy to use them in combination with an easel.
 The brushes either have semi-stiff badger + 30% synthetic hair of are made completely out of stiff chungking hog bristle, ideal for working with heavy bodied acrylics.The natural hairs can carry a lot of paint and hold their shape while doing so.
 Although shedding is a common problem with natural hair, this is prevented by adding fine synthetic hair and by the nickel-plated ferrule.
 Since they come with a 1 year 100% money back guarantee, these brushes are a safe bet.